NCAR/ncar-python-tutorial/README.rst

-When your jupyter notebook server is up and running you will be redirected to a new page similar to:
+When your Jupyter Lab server is up and running you will be redirected to a new page similar to:

 .. image:: assets/img/launcher.png
    :alt: JHUB-LAUNCHER